Rudra1402/UWin-gine/README.md

 ## Project Overview

-UWin-gine aims to improve access to academic resources by providing a chatbot interface for students.
+UWingine aims to improve access to academic resources by providing a chatbot interface for students.
 The chatbot reduces time spent searching through extensive documents by offering direct, contextually relevant responses.
-Using a combination of cloud infrastructure, machine learning, and real-time processing, UWin-gine is a scalable, accessible, and reliable solution for addressing student queries.
+Using a combination of cloud infrastructure, machine learning, and real-time processing, UWingine is a scalable, accessible, and reliable solution for addressing student queries.

 ## Features